EveHaddox/elib_v3/README.md

 # 📞 Contact & Support

-If you need help or you are interested in using elib_v3 in a paid product or on a paid platform
+If you need help or you are interested in using elib_v3 in a paid product or on a paid platform You can reach me on my discord server: https://discord.gg/dQxphN4rsr

 ---